AaronC81/parlour/README.md

 constants and type parameters.

 ### Conflict Resolution
 This will be a key part of the plugin/build system.
-The `ConflcitResolver` takes a namespace and merges duplicate items in it together.
+The `ConflictResolver` takes a namespace from the `RbiGenerator` and merges duplicate items in it together.
 This means that many plugins can generate their own signatures which are all bundled into one, conflict-free output RBI.

 It will be able to do the following merges automatically (checkmark means implemented):